Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ## Tech Stacks Used in PyData Solutions

-Now that the components of the general approach have been explained, let’s get into the specific packages implemented in the four solutions we tested.
+Now that the components of the general approach have been explained, let's get into the specific packages implemented in the four solutions we tested.
 We conducted performance tests on the following stacks (Table 2) to help determine the best solution for our client.